Social media is typically used for recreation and entertainment. The medium has also become a powerful tool for criminal justice professionals.

 Victims Strike Back via Social Media

-To fully answer the question “how is social media used in criminal justice?”, we need to take a look at how victims are using the platforms, too.
+To fully understand how social media is used in criminal justice, we need to take a look at how victims are using the platforms, too.
 For victims of theft, YouTube has become an invaluable tool for catching criminals.

 Two days after the video was made public, it had drawn nearly 4,000 views.
 Since the two boys were clearly displayed in the footage, local viewers quickly identified the pair.
 They have since been tied to other burglaries in the area.

 The trend has also picked up steam across the pond.
-In the summer of 2013, a pair of thieves from Salford, England was captured after posting pictures of themselves with stolen items on Facebook.
-The items — which included high-end vehicles and motorbikes — were stolen during a Nov.
-2012-June 2013 string of burglaries in the upper-class neighborhoods of Manchester.
+In the summer of 2013, a pair of thieves from Salford, England, was captured after posting pictures of themselves with stolen items on Facebook.
+The items — which included high-end vehicles and motorbikes — were stolen during a string of burglaries in the upper-class neighborhoods of Manchester from November 2012 to June 2013.

 It all ended when one of the victims identified his stolen motorbike on their Facebook page.
 Police were then notified of the page, where they were able to download all the evidence needed to convict repeat-offenders Jonathan Dougan (26) and Matthew Murphy (23).
 Both were sentenced to more than nine years in prison.